 Define the Space

 First, define the space that you’ll use for these repurposed materials.
-Whether it’s a shelf lined with bins, an extra closet or a corner of your basement, choose a specific, limited area to hold items that you hope to repurpose.
+Whether it’s a shelf lined with bins, an extra closet, or a corner of your basement, choose a specific, limited area to hold items that you hope to repurpose.
 When the space starts to overflow, it’s time to make some tough decisions about what needs to go.

 If you regularly use your repurposing stash, you may decide to expand the designated space at some point.
-That’s okay, but be sure you’re doing it thoughtfully and on purpose rather than just letting the stuff overflow so that you don’t have to get rid of anything.
+That’s okay, but be sure you’re doing it thoughtfully and on purpose rather than just letting the stuffing overflow so that you don’t have to get rid of anything.

 Set Quantity Limits

-Unless you have a specific project or use in mind (such as a seedling tray, a set of puppets or using them to paint), keeping every cardboard toilet paper roll could quickly become overwhelming.
+Unless you have a specific project or use in mind (such as a seedling tray, a set of puppets, or using them to paint), keeping every cardboard toilet paper roll could quickly become overwhelming.
 To deal with these common items, set a quantity limit on how many you’ll save “just in case.”
 Once you reach that limit, stick to it.